Karrygill/object-detection/README.md

 - You can convert it to XML or JSON file for other object detection models if required in future.
 - The original Nvidia dataset can be found here : https://research.nvidia.com/publication/2018-06_falling-things-synthetic-dataset-3d-object-detection-and-pose-estimation

-# Image labeling and augmentation
+# Image Labeling and Augmentation
 - Used the Labelmg tool to annotate the collected images.
 - Follow this link on how to use the tool : https://github.com/tzutalin/labelImg
 - We augmented the dataset too by rotating, flipping, changing brightness, contrast, cropping and zooming.
 - Used this project for augmentation : https://github.com/mdbloice/Augmentor

-# Model training
+# Model Training
 I used the YOLOv5 model for object detection tasks.
 You can clone the latest code from this repo - https://github.com/ultralytics/yolov5

 STEPS for running the model on custom dataset on CV lab servers :